wenszhang/Accuracy/README.md

 Prompt: Design a website for Accuracy

-**Disclaimer: This website has no affilation with Accuracy.
-Everything is for the sole purpose of the competiton only.**
+**Disclaimer: This website has no affiliation with Accuracy.
+Everything is for the sole purpose of the FBLA 2019 competition only.**
 _______________